Noland and New Mexico host Nevada - WTOP News

 Albuquerque, New Mexico; Friday, 11 p.m.
 EST

-BOTTOM LINE: New Mexico hosts Nevada after C.J.
-Noland scored 23 points in New Mexico’s 103-89 win against the Fresno State Bulldogs.
+BOTTOM LINE: New Mexico plays Nevada after C.J.
+Noland scored 23 points in New Mexico’s 103-89 victory against the Fresno State Bulldogs.

-The Lobos are 7-1 on their home court.
-New Mexico is the MWC leader with 11.1 offensive rebounds per game led by Nelly Junior Joseph averaging 3.2.
+The Lobos have gone 7-1 at home.
+New Mexico is second in the MWC with 17.6 assists per game led by Donovan Dent averaging 7.1.

 The Wolf Pack are 0-3 in MWC play.
-Nevada is 4-2 when it has fewer turnovers than its opponents and averages 10.5 turnovers per game.
+Nevada has a 1-3 record in games decided by 3 points or fewer.

+New Mexico’s average of 7.9 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 8.1 per game Nevada gives up.
+Nevada has shot at a 48.7% clip from the field this season, 4.0 percentage points higher than the 44.7% shooting opponents of New Mexico have averaged.

-TOP PERFORMERS: Donovan Dent is scoring 19.1 points per game with 2.4 rebounds and 7.1 assists for the Lobos.
+TOP PERFORMERS: Dent is scoring 19.1 points per game and averaging 2.4 rebounds for the Lobos.

-Tre Coleman is averaging 8.6 points and 4.4 assists for the Wolf Pack.
+Nick Davidson is scoring 15.1 points per game and averaging 6.8 rebounds for the Wolf Pack.

 LAST 10 GAMES: Lobos: 8-2, averaging 88.9 points, 36.5 rebounds, 17.4 assists, 9.8 steals and 5.0 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 74.8 points per game.